The hidden costs of “DIY buying”

 Most buyers don’t budget for the emotional cost of buying solo.

 Lost weekends.
 Endless open homes.
 Missed opportunities.
-Bidding wars that feel more like panic attacks than strategy.
+Bidding wars that feel more like stress than strategy.

-In Sydney’s North Shore property market, where competition is fierce and listings move fast, going it alone isn’t just exhausting.
-It can be expensive, too.
+In competitive property markets, going it alone isn’t just exhausting.
+It can be expensive too.

-We work with buyers every week who started solo and realised (too late) just how much the DIY approach was really costing them - in time, in money, and in peace of mind.
+We work with buyers every week who started solo and realised (often too late) what the DIY approach was really costing them in time, in money, and in peace of mind.

 Here’s what many wish they knew sooner.

-You don’t just spend money when buying property - you spend energy, focus, and time.
-And for many North Shore families, time is already in short supply.
+You don’t just spend money when buying property.
+You spend energy, focus, and time.

-Every inspection, every listing scroll, every call to a conveyancer, every round of “Is this one worth it?” adds up.
+Every inspection, every listing scroll, every call to a conveyancer, every round of “Is this one worth it?” adds up quickly.

 Spent 6+ months searching without success